WillDreamer/cs245-project-crag/course_code/README.md

 # ReadMe
 | Haixin Wang, Han Zhang, Nayeli Guzman, Yuwei Xiao

-Our RAG model combines multiple essential components to efficiently manage both retrieval and generation tasks.
+Our RAG model (see `rag_ours.py`) combines multiple essential components to efficiently manage both retrieval and generation tasks.
 The pipeline includes preprocessing, a parent-child retriever, and a reranker.

 ## Pipeline Overview